scottalford75/Remora-docs/docs/source/firmware/Setup-Config-File.rst

 	},

 | **Comment:** is just for the user to give a custom name to keep track of what it is set to and has no effect on the machine.
-| **PV[i]:** (0-7) This is where you link the module to Linux CNC and can be set to a number between 0-7 only use each number once for a total of 8 (this is shared with Encoder and QEM)
+| **PV[i]:** (0-7) This is where you link the module to LinuxCNC and can be set to a number between 0-7 only use each number once for a total of 8 (this is shared with Encoder and QEM)
 | **Sensor:** (thermistor) only option
 | **Pin:** What pin the thermistor is connected to.
 | **beta, r0, t0:** These are the values of the thermistor.